NMAAHC/zshrc/README.md

      - restart the termianl and type `echo $0` and it should display `-zsh`

-5. Open `~/.zshenv` in an editor
+5. Open `~/.zprofile` in an editor

-    - (If you don't have .zshenv file installed, create one by typing in terminal: touch ~/.zshenv)
+    - (If you don't have .zprofile file installed, create one by typing in terminal: touch ~/.zprofile)

-6. past the following into the .zshevn:
+6. past the following into the .zprofile:

     ```